skip to Main Content

 5 Things to Know About Damages in a Virginia Personal Injury Case

-Personal injury cases in Virginia can involve a wide variety of accidents and injuries, and multiple parties may be liable for harm.
+A personal injury case in Virginia can involve a wide variety of accidents and injuries, and multiple parties may be liable for harm.
 Given that personal injury law encompasses many different types of claims, it is important to seek advice about damages in your case from an experienced Richmond personal injury attorney.
 While many cases have similar fact patterns and circumstances, your attorney will be able to build a case based on the specific circumstances of your injury.

 1. You May Be Eligible for Two Forms of Compensatory Damages